Is Holistic Drug Detox Right for Me?

 In effect, the degree of spirit or soul damage done can be considerable, both before and after drugs enter the picture.
 Under these conditions, a holistic drug detox approach may be of great benefit in helping you get to the root of an addiction problem.

-If you or someone you know are considering holistic drug detox and have more questions, or need help finding treatment that meets your needs, please feel free to call our toll-free helpline at 800-483-2193 to speak with one of our addictions specialists.
+If you or someone you know are considering holistic drug detox and have more questions, or need help finding treatment that meets your needs, please feel free to call our toll-free helpline at 866-351-3840(Who Answers?) to speak with one of our addictions specialists.

 - National Center for Complementary and Integrative Health.
 (2016).
 Complementary, Alternative, or Integrative Health: What’s In a Name?